Social Work Degrees, Schools, and Careers in North Dakota

 The good news is that accredited social work education options in North Dakota have been readily available in the state since the late 1970s.
 The state has been offering an accredited Masters of Social Work program ever since the University of North Dakota earned accreditation from the Council on Social Work Education in 1991.
 The bad news is that the breadth of options hasn’t changed much, or at all really, since then.
 According to the CSWE, the state has four accredited social work degree programs and only one accredited MSW program.
 There are only three schools that offer the program’s since the University of North Dakota offers an undergraduate and graduate option; two of the schools are public universities and one school, the University of Mary, is a private catholic school located near Bismarck.

 The professional social work community is small but active in North Dakota as well.
-The United States Bureau of Labor Statistics estimated that as of May 2014, North Dakota was home to less than 1,500 professional social workers with child, family, and school social workers (680) making up a little less than half that number.
-Those social workers make a healthy wage however as the annual average salary ranges from $44,730 to $52,810 depending on the specialty of the social worker.
+The United States Bureau of Labor Statistics (BLS) estimates that as of May 2022, North Dakota is home to less than 1,500 professional social workers with child, family, and school social workers (720) making up a little more than half that number.
+Those social workers make a healthy wage however as the annual average salary ranges from $56,320 to $72,280 depending on the specialty of the social worker.

 The North Dakota Board of Social Work Examiners was formed in 1983 to license qualified applicants to practice social work and it approves three types of licenses in North Dakota.
 To become a licensed social worker (LSW), applicants must have a Bachelor’s degree in social work from a CSWE-accredited college or university or a Canadian college or university accredited by Canadian Association for Social Work Education.
 The degree must be in social work.
 Degrees in psychology, counseling, nursing, or marriage and family therapy are not accepted.
 Applicants must also pass the Bachelor’s level exam.